vrnvu/vrnvu.github.io/_posts/2021-11-01-languages-worth-learning.md

 - **C**: Introduction to memory management and systems programming.

 - **Elixir**: I recommend it over Erlang simply because it's contemporary.
 The VM is gorgeus.
 Elixir is real OOP.
+If you want to learn OOP this should be your choice.

 - **Forth**: Thinking Fourth.
 Forth Philosophy.